GPS-disciplined oscillator

-A GPS clock, or GPS disciplined oscillator (GPSDO), is a combination of a GPS receiver and a high-quality, stable oscillator such as a quartz or rubidium oscillator whose output is controlled to agree with the signals broadcast by GPS or other GNSS satellites.
+A GPS clock, or GPS-disciplined oscillator (GPSDO), is a combination of a GPS receiver and a high-quality, stable oscillator such as a quartz or rubidium oscillator whose output is controlled to agree with the signals broadcast by GPS or other GNSS satellites.
 GPSDOs work well as a source of timing because the satellite time signals must be accurate in order to provide positional accuracy for GPS in navigation.
 These signals are accurate to nanoseconds and provide a good reference for timing applications.

 Applications

 GPSDOs serve as an indispensable source of timing in a range of applications, and some technology applications would not be practical without them.
-GPSDOs are used as the basis for Coordinated Universal Time (UTC) around the world.
 UTC is the official accepted standard for time and frequency.
 UTC is controlled by the International Bureau of Weights and Measures (BIPM).
 Timing centers around the world use GPS to align their own time scales to UTC.
 GPS based standards are used to provide synchronization to wireless base stations and serve well in standards laboratories as an alternative to cesium-based references.

 GPSDOs can be used to provide synchronization of multiple RF receivers, allowing for RF phase coherent operation among the receivers and applications, such as passive radar and ionosondes.